StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 A set of parameters about how StarRocks integrates with your storage system.
 This parameter set is optional.

+Note the following points:

-If you use HDFS as storage, you do not need to configure `StorageCredentialParams`.
+- If you use HDFS as storage, you do not need to configure `StorageCredentialParams`.
 If you use AWS S3, other S3-compatible storage system, Microsoft Azure Storage, or Google GCS as storage, you must configure `StorageCredentialParams`.

+- If you use REST as metastore, you do not need to configure `StorageCredentialParams`.
+If you use HMS or AWS Glue as metastore, you must configure `StorageCredentialParams`.

 ##### AWS S3